 Directed by Peter Falkenberg, the work-in-development was presented in September at Free Theatre’s home in The Arts Centre -- The Gym -- as part of the company's innovative New Works Programme, which was launched in 2014 with the critically acclaimed Kafka's Amerika.
 The development of this project was made possible by the generous support of Creative New Zealand, the Asia NZ Foundation and the Christchurch Arts Festival.
 Filmmaker Shirley Horrocks is documenting the project and we are making plans to present a full production of the work. |

 What I’m trying to do is something that I love, what I like, and think I need.
 In that moment, you have to be very honest...
 If you try to be honest with yourself, and write what you think you need, not what you think other people need, or music critics, or colleagues, you will then be trying to communicate your truth.
-If it has that truth, then it will be interesting. |
+If it has that truth, then it will be interesting.
+Probably no-one can really explain what music is and why it comes about.
+That has always been a concern of mine.
+I am convinced that I became a composer because I believed that by writing music, I would find the answers.
+In vain.
+These days I am not so young, but I am very happy that no valid definition has yet emerged – the mystery persists. |

 The Mauricio Kagel Project - a film by Shirley Horrocks (Point of View Productions)